Firefyytochh/Furiquoeta/README.md

 Furiquoeta

 ## Brief Description:

+This is quoet generation website where user can get random quoet and also user can input their quote there,

 The technologies I used is I create this frontend file using Next.js and connect to backend with Supabase